 Must Have Equipment to Start Infrared Photography

-Forget About Golden Hours, Overcast Skies and Stormy Weather: All You Need is Sun
+Forget About Golden Hours, Overcast Skies and Stormy Weather: All You Need Is Sun

-The IR Wow Factor
+The IR Photography Wow Factor

-This is all you need to make your audience strongly connect with your work: show them what they are familiar with, in an unfamiliar way.
+This is all you need to make your audience strongly connect with your work.
+Show them what they are familiar with, in an unfamiliar way.

 Would you print it 90x60cm to hang it in your living room?
 I doubt it.

-Subjects for IR Photography
+Subjects for Infrared Photography

 You are not limited to landscapes.
-Try photographing people: they may look weird, almost ghostly.
+Try photographing people: they may look weird, almost ghost-like.
 Try getting some macros of insects – they may surprise you.

-This is great for taking urban shots of buildings, monuments, and busy squares – as well as landscapes in city gardens and crowded parks.
+This is great for taking urban shots of buildings, monuments, and busy squares.
+As well as landscapes in city gardens and crowded parks.

-Edit your IR Photographs
+Edit Your IR Photographs